Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Keep in mind

-Apply lightly to avoid crunch; comb through before the iron.
+Mist lightly to avoid crunch, then comb through before using your hot tool.

 Best for